yoachim/21_Scratch/metric_audit/metrics.md

 * Have something called SDO that's been commented out?
 * Sounds like maybe add comets

 Should double check which brightnesses are most interesting.
-(Right now doing differential completeness 3 pairs in 15 nights)
+(Right now doing differential completeness 3 pairs in 15 nights).